 The Ellen 23 Foundation was created to honor the spirit and heart of Ellen Petty.
 Ellen’s brief life of 23 years was tragically taken from an accidental alcohol and drug overdose.
 Ellen loved Michael Jordan and wore his number at The Spartanburg Day School for the girls’ basketball team and when she couldn’t get # 23 in college at Converse she chose # 22.

 In 2016, more deaths occurred in America from overdoses than from gun violence!
-Overall, overdose deaths rose 11 percent last year, to 52,404.
+Overall, overdose deaths rose 11 percent in 2016 to 52,404.
 By comparison, the number of people who died from car crashes was 37,757, an increase of 12 percent.
 Gun deaths, including homicides and suicides, totaled 36,252, up 7 percent.
 (CBS News 12/9/2016) These startling numbers have finally begun to level off in recent months, but there are so many lives that need to be saved!